-Session memory for Claude Code
+Session memory for AI coding agents

 Your AI should remember things.